MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 performance in the assignment.

-In the week 12 tutorial each group will give a 5 minute in–class presentation of their work in progress
+In the week 12 tutorial each group will give a 5 minute in–[[class]] presentation of their work in progress

-and receive further feedback from their tutor in preparation for submission.
+and receive further [[feedback]] from their tutor in preparation for submission.

 Additional information about the case study and detailed assessment criteria and other details will be

-provided in the assignment specification.
+provided in the assignment [[specification]].

 This task includes a milestone assessment component that evaluates your academic and

 professional communication.
 You will be guided to further language support after the completion of

-this subject if your results in this milestone task indicate you need more help with your language skills.
+this subject if your results in this milestone task indicate you need more [[help]] with your language skills.

 The recommended word limit for this assignment is maximum 3000 words excluding diagrams,